Christian Ethos and SIAMS

 The Church of England’s Vision for Education sets out foundation thinking about the importance of Christian involvement in schooling, with the promise by Jesus of ‘life in all its fullness’ at its heart.
 This is worked out theologically and educationally through four basic elements: wisdom; hope; community; and dignity.
 It underpins our work together as Church schools nationally.

-All Church of England schools need to have an ethos statement.
+All Church of England schools need to have a vision statement.
 This forms part of the Instrument of Government.
 From this statement the governors will have derived a mission statement or set of aims for the school.
 All other policies should relate to these basic statements of purpose of the school.
 The policies, which the governors should consider for approval, will cover all the major areas of the curriculum and important aspects of the school’s life as a community such as discipline, security, pay for staff and delegation of financial responsibility.

 Guidance from the Church of England on preparing an Ethos statement is available here.